What Are Commercial Tenant Improvements? (+ How They Work)

 Negotiating Commercial Improvements

-- State of the real estate lease market: Does the current market favors tenants or landlords?
-If you have lots of options for commercial space, this could give you more leverage in negotiations.
+- State of the real estate lease market: Does the current market favor tenants or landlords?
+If you have many options for commercial space, this could give you more leverage in negotiations.

 - Length of your lease: The longer you commit to staying in the building, the more likely the landlord will pay for improvements.